haihongren/ibm-mq-infra-monitor/README.md

 * "reportEventMessages" - true to report MQ Event messages
 * "reportMaintenanceErrors" - true to report errors with MQ Tools daily maintenance processes.
 * "dailyMaintenanceErrorScanTime" - HH:MM to scan for maintenance errors each day.
 This should be a time shortly after the daily maintenance processes run.
-* "mqToolsLogPath" - The path to the MQ Tools logs.
+* "mqToolsLogPath" - The logPath to the MQ Tools logs.
 Ex: /var/mqm/mqtools_log
 * "version" - Specify a version number here when you want the agent to run in the way it did in an older version.
 For example, version 1 reported both Queue and Channel metrics under the single IBMMQSample event type rather than a sub type specific event such as IBMMQSampleChannel.

 ```